awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `SecurityGroups`  <a name="cfn-elasticloadbalancingv2-loadbalancer-securitygroups"></a>
-\[Application Load Balancers\] Specifies a list of the IDs of the security groups to assign to the load balancer\.
+\[Application Load Balancers\] The IDs of the security groups to assign to the load balancer\.
 *Required*: No
 *Type*: List of String values
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)